We Can Learn From Our Financial Mistakes

 What happens: You notice an item you’ve been wanting for a while is on sale at the store you’re currently at.
 Serendipity?
 Not necessarily.
 If you buy it today, you might very well see it in the next few weeks for sale (not “on-sale”) at another store for less than what you bought it for “on sale.”
 How can that be?!

 What to learn: “On sale” does not mean that the price is a deal.
-Sales are often simply marketing ploys to push extra inventory, help ease the pain of raising prices or some other construct of the store’s management.
-Remember, sales are still occasions to spend money not actually save it.
+Sales are often simply marketing ploys to push extra inventory, help ease the pain of raising prices or are some other construct of the store’s management.
+Next time, take a step back and see if any other store offers the same product at a lower price.
+When you are confident you’ve found a deal, make your purchase.
+However, remember, sales are still occasions to spend money not actually save it.

 - Have a business idea fail: